FiachraCI/popquizzer/README.md

 ![Difficulty Selection Active](assets/images/active-difficulty.png)

 * Visual Feedback - this feature gives the user visual feedback whether their answer to the question was correct or not.
-In the event the user answers correctly the selected answer will flash gree for 1.5 seconds, if incorrect it will flash red for 1.5 seconds.
-I decided not to show the the user the correct answer at any time as I wanted to make the experience a bit more challenging if the wanted to attempt the quiz again.
+In the event the user answers correctly the selected answer will flash green for 1.5 seconds, if incorrect it will flash red for 1.5 seconds.
+I decided not to show the user the correct answer at any time as I wanted to make the experience a bit more challenging if they wanted to attempt the quiz again.

 Correct Answer: